ivoyager/ivoyager-changelogs/README.md

 * "Program nodes" are now children of Universe rather than Global.
 All nodes with persist data are now under Universe, which helps with recent save/load changes.
 * Non-HTML5 Planetarium now has a boot screen.
 * Moved pale_blue_dot.png to project directory level.
 It's boot image for our projects, but now easier to remove for external project developers.
-* Much smoother progress bar progress during start and load.
+* Smoother progress bar progress during start and load.
 It's now linked to tasks completed by I/O thread.
-* Improvements to [Body](https://github.com/ivoyager/ivoyager/blob/master/tree_nodes/body.gd) class API.

 ## API-breaking changes
 * Class renamings: